Late Samsung Chief's Family to Pay 12 Tril. Won Inheritance Tax, Donate Art Collection

-Anchor: Late Samsung Group Chairman Lee Kun-hee’s family has announced that they will pay more than 12 trillion won in inheritance tax.
-That’s more than half of the financial worth Lee left behind, which is estimated at 20 trillion won, including 19 trillion won in stocks, as well as real estate and his art trove.
-Samsung on Wednesday said in a press release that the family will donate most of Lee's massive art collection and spend an additional one trillion won on medical research and combating pediatric cancer.
+Late Samsung Group Chairman Lee Kun-hee’s family has announced that they will pay more than 12 trillion won in inheritance tax.
+That’s nearly half of the financial worth Lee left behind, which is estimated at 26 trillion won, including 19 trillion won in stocks, as well as real estate and his art trove.
+On behalf of the family, Samsung said in a press release Wednesday that most of Lee's massive art collection will be donated along side an additional one trillion won for medical research and combating pediatric cancer.

 Nonetheless, their combined inheritance tax bill comes in at an astronomical 12 trillion won, or nearly ten-point-eight billion dollars.
 That’s more than three times the annual estate tax revenue in Korea last year.